+44 Contractor's Margin

-The Contractor's Margin includes profit and off-site overheads: and on-site overheads including living away from home allowances, and all site supervision, project management and site preliminary items, including accommodation, equipment, vehicles.
-The percentage for Contractor's Margin is: 10%
+The Contractor's Margin includes profit and off-site overheads: and on-site overheads including but not limited to all site supervision, project management, site preliminary items attendance and administration, LAHA,

+The percentage for Contractor's 10%.

-45 Amount of Prepayment
+45 Margin is: Amount of Prepayment

+The amount of Prepayment is: There is no prepayment.

+46 Payment Claims ment Claims

+The date in the month for making The last Business Day prior to the end